aditya-vardhan/songs/red.md

-It's seem to make sense
+It's seem to make sense When

-When brother Santo said
+Brother Santo

-One more run be enough
+Said One more run be enough

-Going to be enough
+Gonna be enough

 Money for everything

-Silver toed boots and kerosene
+Silver toed boots and kerosene aha

 Come lay by my side